mspanc/leash/README.md

 * As such app can be a subject of high load, let's use redis as a backend.
 * Do not reinvent the wheel, let's use devise for authentication.

+## Supported OAuth flows

+* Implicit (for browser-based or mobile apps)

+## Unsupported features

+At the moment, Leash does not support:

+* Any other flows than mentioned above.
+* Scopes.
+* Token refreshing and invalidation.

 ## Status

 Work in progress.
 Early stage of development.